notalentgeek/notalentgeek-wiki/project/project-commitment/pc-ut-bachelor-thesis-2016/brp/brp-enhancing-organizational-communication/20161103-2041-gmt+2-brp-enhancing-organizational-communication-1/20161103-2041-gmt+2-brp-enhancing-organizational-communication-1.md

 ![./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-20.png](./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-20.png)

-* VibeFone uses its user location, proximity, and tone of voice to gain sophisticated understanding of people's social lives.
+* VibeFones uses its user location, proximity, and tone of voice to gain sophisticated understanding of people's social lives.
 * This achieved by mining their face to face and phone interactions.

 ![./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-21.png](./20161103-2041-gmt+2-brp-enhancing-organizational-communication-1-21.png)